Food and beverage workers may work directly with customers.

 Food servers, nonrestaurant, serve food to customers outside of a restaurant environment.
 Many deliver room service meals in hotels or meals to hospital rooms.
 Some act as carhops, bringing orders to customers in parked cars.

-Hosts and hostesses greet customers and manage reservation and waiting lists.
+Hosts and hostesses greet customers and manage reservations and waiting lists.
 They may direct customers to coatrooms, restrooms, or a waiting area until their table is ready.
-Hosts and hostesses assign guests to tables suitable for the size of their group, escort patrons to their seats, and provide menus.
-They also take reservations over the phone, arrange parties, and help with other customers’ requests.
+Hosts and hostesses provide menus after seating guests.